IgniteUI/igniteui-docfx/en/components/navdrawer.md

     constructor(private router: Router) { }
 }
 ```
-By using `this.router.url`, you're taking the current directory.

  You can use `routerLinkActive` where it's assigned to a template variable and the `isActive` can be used for binding.
 So the `<igx-nav-drawer>` template would look like this:
 ```html